 How do you become a gardener? – Licenses & qualifications

 Gardeners need at least a high school diploma.
 Many take classes toward an associate’s or bachelor’s degree in horticulture.
 You can self-train, but many pros go through a trainee program with a major landscaping firm.

 Once you have three years of work experience, apply for a license with your local state board.
 The American Horticultural Society is an invaluable resource throughout the process.

 Get liability insurance and build up a local client base in your core area of expertise before expanding your services.
 Volunteer work with local and community nonprofits can also help you gain experience and credibility when you first start your career.

-Enter your Zip code to find qualified gardening and landscaping contractors in your are.
+Enter your zip code to hire landscaping contractors and qualified gardening pros in your area.
 Then, follow the steps in this article to choose one that fits your exact needs.